dlvr/rancher-salt/README.md

 # rancher-salt
 A few assumptions with these states and modules:
-1. Running rancher server 1.26 (latest)
+1. Running rancher server 1.6.x
 2. rancher-cli is installed on your salt-master and available globally (usr/local/bin)
 3. Some stuff is hardcoded to how we have our salt and pillar paths setup (e.g. /srv/salt , /srv/pillar).
 You’ll need to adjust paths for how you have it configured